takenet/blip-docs/source/includes/en/payments/pagseguro.md

 }
 ```

-After receiving the payment, the chatbot may optionally send a [payment receipt](./#/docs/content-types/payment-receipt) to customer.
+After receiving the payment, the chatbot may optionally send a [payment receipt](./#/docs/content-types/payment-receipt) to the customer.

 ```http
 {